General Information and Requirements

 Additional criteria for international students

-- Proof of English proficiency (such as official TOEFL, IELTS or PTE Academic scores), International Student Financial Statement Form and supporting financial documentation (such as official bank statements or official scholarship or sponsorship letters are required
+- Proof of English proficiency (such as official TOEFL, IELTS or PTE Academic scores), International Student Financial Statement Form and supporting financial documentation (such as official bank statements or official scholarship or sponsorship letters are required.
+Details are on the Graduate Admissions International Students Requirements webpage.

 Spring applicants may only choose a part-time option for the first semester due to prerequisite requirements.